Olympus E-PL2 vs Panasonic GF5

 Beyond body and sensor, cameras can and do differ across a range of features.
 The E-PL2 and the GF5 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 That said, the E-PL2 can be equipped with an optional viewfinder – the VF-2.
 The table below summarizes some of the other core capabilities of the Olympus E-PL2 and Panasonic GF5 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-PL2 and the GF5 is in-body image stabilization (IBIS).
-The E-PL2 reduces the risk of handshake-induced blur with all attached lenses, while the GF5 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL2 reduces the risk of handshake-induced blur with all attached lenses, while the GF5 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The E-PL2 writes its imaging data to SDHC cards, while the GF5 uses SDXC cards.
 The GF5 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the E-PL2 cannot take advantage of Ultra High Speed SD cards.